JCDecaux/angular-simple-auth/README.md

 ### Login form

 You must create the login view in the file `views/login.html`.
 The form should bind to two scope variables: username and password.
 Finally the login button must call the login() method.

+### User's session

+There's a simili of user session that one can use.
+In the previous configuration an additional value was stored in the session with the key `user-id`.
+To use it in your application, all you ahve to do is to add `simpleAuth` as your controller dependency and call `simpleAuth.getParam('user-id')`.

 ## License